ahsangadit/viable-support-for-zendesk/README.txt

 * Initial stable release

 == Upgrade Notice ==

+= 1.1.0 =
+Tested and compatible with WordPress 6.9.

 = 1.0 =
 First stable release of **Viable Support for Zendesk** connect, create, and automate tickets directly from WordPress.